top of page

 Calming Contact:

-By placing their head on their owner's lap or offering gentle physical contact, these dogs provide a discreet yet effective way for individuals to self-soothe in public settings.
+By placing their head on their owner's lap or offering gentle physical contact, psychiatric service dogs provide a discreet yet effective way for individuals to self-soothe in public settings.
 This calming contact helps to regulate emotions and promote a sense of relaxation without attracting unwanted attention.

 Getting Help:

-These are the most common behaviors that cover the needs of most of our clients.
-Depending on the person, we might also add other behaviors specific to their situation.
-Each dog follows a specific training curriculum that teaches them over 30 different behaviors so that they navigate going to public places and help their person with their debilitating condition.
+These are the most common behaviors that psychiatric service dogs provided by Medical Mutts are trained to do.
+Depending on the person's need, other behaviors could also be added.
+Each psychiatric service dog follows a specific training curriculum that teaches them over 30 different behaviors so that they navigate going to public places and help their person with their debilitating condition.

 Challenges of Having a Psychiatric Service Dog in Public Settings: